Skip to Main Content

 How Does the Court Determine Custody?

 Between two parents, there is no presumption in favor of either parent (see Virginia Code § 20-124.2).
-The court decides custody and visitation based on what is best for the child.
 To do this, the court looks at a series of factors, which are the following:

 1. the age and physical and mental health of the child, giving consideration to the child’s changing developmental needs;

-3. the child's needs, including a relationship with siblings, peers, and extended family;
+4. the child’s needs, including a relationship with siblings, peers, and extended family members such as grandparents, aunts, and uncles;

-9. whether either parent has a history of child or domestic abuse; and
+10. whether either parent has a history of child or domestic abuse, including sexual abuse; and

 What is Visitation?

 Virginia law requires that the courts have a frequent and continuing contact between the child and both parents, when appropriate (See Virginia Code § 20-124.2.)
 Therefore, if the court grants one parent primary physical custody, the court will grant parenting time (i.e. visitation schedule) for the other (noncustodial) parent.
+Visitation rights are established by the court to ensure the noncustodial parent can maintain a relationship with the child.
+Custody orders issued by the court outline the specific terms of visitation and parenting time.
 The visitation schedule can vary depending on the facts of the case.
 The visitation schedule may include custodial time during every other weekend, with alternating holidays, and extended visitation during the summer.

 In some cases, the court may order supervised visitation.
 For example, if the court believes that the child’s physical, mental, or emotional health are at risk of harm while in one parent’s care, the court may grant that parent supervised visitations.
 The visitations are supervised by a third party approved by the court.
 Some jurisdictions offer third party institutions where the supervised visitations can take place.